 The NC Breastfeeding Friendly Child Care Designation is available through the North Carolina Department of Health and Human Services.
 When you have achieved all Five Standards, you are ready to apply for the State designation.

 - More Information: The NC Breastfeeding Friendly Child Care Designation home page includes general and relevant information.

 - Handout: There also is an informational one-pager created by the NC BFCC team that might be helpful.

-Please contact us with any feedback or questions.
+Please contact us with any questions.
 We look forward to celebrating your work as a Breastfeeding Friendly Childcare.

 - The Self Assessment (up date with improvement)